TheMetalCode/web_automation_primer/README.md

 - "Watch" this repo so you're notified when it updates (eg. when I change or add instructions).
 - Fork this repo, and then clone it to your local machine.
-- When you change directories into your clone, RVM will tell you to install ruby-2.1.5 if you don't already have it.
+- When you change directories into your clone, RVM will tell you to install ruby-2.3.0 if you don't already have it.
 Just follow the instructions it gives you.
 If you do already have the desired ruby version, RVM will automatically switch to that version and create a name gemset for you.
 - Install the bundle:

 ```
-gem install bundler
+gem install bundler --no-document
 bundle install
-gem install rubygems-bundler
+gem install rubygems-bundler --no-document
 gem regenerate_binstubs
 ```

-- Note that there is basic Cucumber, Capybara, and SitePrism structure set up for you.
+- Note that there is basic Cucumber, WatirWebdriver, and TestFactory structure set up for you.
     - features/my_google.feature: This is the file that will contain our Gherkin-formatted description of our desired behavior, which will drive the tests.
     - features/step_definitions/my_google_steps.rb: This is the file that translates the plain-english steps from the .feature files into executable ruby code.
 This is the "meat" of our test automation.
     - features/support/env.rb: This is the file that contains initialization and setup for our automated tests.